 What immediately sets Nether apart from the likes of DayZ and

-Infestation: Survivor Stories is the terrain.
+The War Z Infestation: Survivor Stories is the terrain.
 You'll be exploring a predominantly urban environment with very little green space to speak of.
 Not only does it sprawl for miles in every direction, but a majority of the buildings have fully-modeled interiors, and some are over a dozen stories high.
 Every time you turn a corner, you're potentially putting yourself in line-of-sight of half a hundred sniping spots, which ratchets up the player-related tension to new heights.

 Nether will also feature world objectives like you might see in Rift or Guild Wars 2, most of which will require player cooperation to complete.
 The one we got a look at, and you can see in the trailer above, involves reactivating a pair of emitters that will turn an enclosed area into a monster-spawn-free safe zone.
 The machines are quite loud, which means they'll attract bad guys, which means you'll need capable friends to cover you while you complete the objective.
 Once the safe zone is secured, you'll gain access to NPC vendors and an access point for your global inventory.